Climate breakdown and habitat destruction caused by human activity are killing off animal and plant populations across the world.

 Habitat loss is down to the direct, often deliberate, destruction of natural habitats, like the ongoing fires in the Amazon.
 The decline in the size and quality of habitats has a direct impact on millions of plant and animal species which lack food, shelter, space and conditions to thrive as a result.

 Pollution of our land, soils, waterways, beaches and seas affects multitudes of species, and comes from a range of sources.
-Routine industrial emissions or spills, oil running off roads into rivers, and leaks from landfill waste sites are all culprits.
+Routine industrial emissions or spills, oil running off roads into rivers, and leaks from landfill waste sites are all culprits, as is litter.

 How we farm

 Intensive, industrial farming is linked to loss of wildlife, soil and water pollution, and poor animal welfare.
 We need to improve the ways we produce food – and learn from farmers in the UK and abroad who are cutting their emissions, restoring their soils and protecting their local ecosystems.

 How we build

 Insensitive and poorly managed growth of towns and cities (plus the roads and infrastructure that come with them) is driving habitat loss both in and around cities and far away through global supply chains.

 We're starting to see how declining nature and climate breakdown are linked.
 Healthy, thriving nature can build resilience to a changing climate.
 Weakened, depleted nature and ecosystems make us more vulnerable.

 - hunting and the illegal trade in endangered species